 theplanetbrief.com /esg/

 A topic can be material under one lens or both.
 A company does not need to prove that every issue is financially material before disclosing it if the impact is significant.
-That is the key difference from investor-only ESG (environmental, social and governance) reporting.
+That is the practical difference from investor-only environmental, social and governance (ESG) reporting.

 Who should own the process?

 Double materiality should not sit entirely with one sustainability manager or an external consultant.
-A practical ownership model usually has a sustainability or finance lead coordinating the process, with input from legal, risk, procurement, operations, HR, investor relations and senior management.
+A practical ownership model usually has a sustainability, finance or reporting lead coordinating the process, with structured input from legal, risk, procurement, operations, human resources, investor relations and senior management.
 The board or a board committee should understand the method and approve the final material topic list.

 The reason is simple: materiality decisions affect reporting scope, assurance work, public claims and business priorities.
-If procurement is not involved, supplier impacts may be underweighted.
-If finance is not involved, financial risk and opportunity may be weak.
-If legal is absent, disclosure and greenwashing risk may be missed.
+If procurement is absent, supplier impacts may be underweighted.
+If finance is absent, financial risks and opportunities may be weak.
+If legal is absent, disclosure and green-claims risk may be missed.

 A practical workflow